tlorien/Powerful-Powershell-Suite/README.md

 Change the theme of your PowerShell environment quickly.
 Customize the shell's appearance and set XML or JSON templates for neater displays of data.

 ### 5. Random Programming Quote
-Call random programming quotes in times of desperation—or initialize your sessions with them.
+Call random programming quotes in times of desperation—or initialize your sessions with them for inspo.

 ### 6. System Background Jobs
 A collection of lightweight scripts to monitor various aspects of your system, ensuring everything runs smoothly.
 Uses a 'MonitorJob' class to define and manage individual monitoring tasks that run at specified intervals.
 Each task runs as a background job and reports its status in a consolidated table for easy monitoring.

-The `Start-AllMonitors` function can be used in your profile script to start several background monitoring tasks:
+The `Start-AllMonitors` function can be called to start several background monitoring tasks.
+Include in your profile script to initialize the tasks.

 #### Includes: